Vietnam.vn - Nền tảng quảng bá Việt Nam

 Miễn viện phí cơ bản toàn dân ra sao? - Ảnh 1.

-Clearly define the scope, roadmap, mechanism and operation
+Clearly define the scope, roadmap, mechanism, and operation.

-Delegate Pham Thi Kieu (Lam Dong) suggested that it is necessary to clearly define and quantify the concept of the basic level of hospital fee exemption and to have clearer regulations on the scope, roadmap and operating mechanism.
+Representative Pham Thi Kieu (Lam Dong) suggested that the concept of the basic level of exemption from hospital fees needs to be clearly defined and quantified, and that the scope, roadmap, and operating mechanism should be more clearly regulated.

 miễn viện phí - Ảnh 3.

-The goal is to achieve 100% digitalization of electronic medical records by 2030 and apply information technology in 80% of medical examination and treatment services by 2035.
+The goal is to achieve 100% digitization of electronic medical records by 2030 and to apply information technology to 80% of healthcare services by 2035.

-Increase health insurance premiums according to schedule
+Increase health insurance contributions according to a planned schedule.

 THANH CHUNG - NGOC AN - TIEN LONG - DUONG LIEU